Quasi Instrumental Variable Methods for Stable Hidden Confounding and Binary Outcome: Bounded and Efficient Estimation

 We can observe \( p_{00}(z,x) \) and \( p_{11}(z,x) \), but not \( p_{01}(z,x) \).
 Both $p_{01}(z,x)$ and $p_{00}(z,x)$ are probabilities and thus must lie in the unit interval $(0,1)$.
 As a result, the baseline risk $p_{00}\left( z,x\right)$ is {\it variation dependent} on the parameters $\gamma(x)$ and $\alpha(x)$.
 For example, if $\gamma(x)=0.1$ and $\alpha(x)=1.2$, then $p_{00}(z,x)\leq 0.9/1.2 =0.75$ because $ 0 \leq p_{01}(z,x), p_{11}(z,x) \leq 1$.
 Therefore, the joint ranges of $(\gamma(x),\alpha(x), p_{00}(z,x))$ are strictly smaller than the Cartesian product of the marginal ranges of $\gamma(x),\alpha(x)$ and $p_{00}(z,x)$.
 Consequently, a direct specification of the baseline risk $p_{00}(z,x)$ will fail to work here because it cannot guarantee the probabilities of $p_{11}(z,x)$ and $p_{01}(z,x)$ to be within the unit interval.
 To resolve this issue, we propose the generalized odds product (GOP) parameterization by extending previous results \citep{Richardson2017,Yin2021} to specify the following nuisance model

-We obtain the following result that our proposed GOP nuisance model parameterization resolves the variation dependence issue.
-The proof of Theorem \ref{thm:diffeo} is provided in the Supplementary Materials. \begin{theorem} If $\gamma(x)$, $\alpha(x)$ and $\mathrm{GOP}\left( z,x\right)$ are defined in equations (\ref{eq:gamma_alpha}) and (\ref{eq:GOP_z}) respectively, then the following map
+We obtain the following result showing that our proposed GOP nuisance model parameterization resolves the variation dependence issue.
+The proof of Theorem~\ref{thm:diffeo} is given in Section S4.2 of the Supplementary Materials. \begin{theorem} If $\gamma(x)$, $\alpha(x)$ and $\mathrm{GOP}\left( z,x\right)$ are defined in equations (\ref{eq:gamma_alpha}) and (\ref{eq:GOP_z}) respectively, then the following map

 is a diffeomorphism.
 That is, for any $\left( \gamma(x),\alpha(x),\mathrm{GOP}\left( z,x\right) \right) \in \left( -1,1\right) \times \mathbb{R}^{+}\times \mathbb{R}^{+},$ there is one and only one vector $\left( p_{11}\left( z,x\right), p_{01}\left( z,x\right) ,p_{00}\left( z,x\right) \right) \in \left( 0,1\right) ^{3}$. \end{theorem} Theorem \ref{thm:diffeo} states that the domain of $\left( \gamma(x) ,\alpha(x) ,\mathrm{GOP}(z,x)\right) \in \left( -1,1\right) \times \mathbb{R}^{+}\times \mathbb{R}^{+}$ is the Cartesian product of the domains of $\gamma(x),\alpha(x)$ and $\mathrm{GOP}(z,x)$, and thus the model parameters are {\it variation independent} \citep{tsiatis2007semiparametric}.
 Let $b_1(z,x) = \{1 + \mathrm{GOP}(z,x)\}\alpha^2(x)$, $b_2(z,x)=\alpha(x)\gamma(x) - \mathrm{GOP}(z,x)\times \{\alpha^2(x) +2\alpha(x) -\alpha(x)\gamma(x)\}$, $b_3(z,x)=-\mathrm{GOP}(z,x)\times \{\alpha(x)\gamma(x) + \gamma(x) - 2\alpha(x) -1\}$, $b_4(z,x) = \mathrm{GOP}(z,x)\times \{\gamma(x)-1\}$.
 Given $\gamma(x),\alpha(x)$, and $\mathrm{GOP}(z,x)$, the baseline risk $p_{00}(z,x)$ satisfies the following cubic equation